Oceanography

 Mark Altaweel

-Scientists use AI and passive acoustic monitoring to map coral reef health by analyzing ocean sounds.
+Scientists used artificial intelligence and passive acoustic monitoring to assess coral reef health by analyzing the sounds of the ocean.

 A polynya that has formed in an embayment where the Venable Ice Shelf meets Farwell Island in Antartica.
 Photo: John Sonntag/NASA, public domain.